pshchelo/gnome-razer-battery-indicator/README.md

 and I expect it won't work on GNOME 45 due to some API changes, will have to be adjusted later.

-Currently only first device with the 'battery' is displayed as a systray icon.
+When there are several devices, the battery level for the device with least battery will be shown in the icon, all the devices with names, battery level and charging status are listed in the menu.

-Battery charge level polling interval is hardcoded to once in 5 minutes.
+Battery charge level polling interval is hardcoded to 5 minutes.

 See [TODO](#todo) below for list of possibly planned improvements :-).

 ## Motivation
 Could not find anything right away, so decided to write my own :-) The `Polychromatic` openrazer client shows battery info only in the controller app but not in the system tray applet.

 ## TODO